-The Board elects the chairperson of the Board (the Chairperson) from amongst its members who either (i) meet the criteria for an independent director or (ii) are Restricted Share Directors.
+The Board elects the chairperson of the Board (the Chairperson) and may elect one or more vice-chairperson(s) (the Vice-Chairperson(s)) from amongst its members who either (i) meet the criteria for an independent director or (ii) are Restricted Share Directors.

 For the appointment of the Chairperson, the Nomination Committee will prepare a job description, including an assessment of the time commitment expected, recognising the need for availability in the event of crises.
 The CEO will not be the Chairperson.